MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-channels.md

 |[Dev](#dev-channel)|Planning and developing|Weekly|No|
 |[Canary](#canary-channel)|Bleeding edge content|Daily|No|

 The update channel you decide to deploy depends on several factors.
-For example, the number of line-of-business applications in use will affect your testing requirements every time there's a Microsoft Edge update.
+For example, the number of line-of-business applications in use affect your testing requirements every time there's a Microsoft Edge update.
 To help you make this decision, review the following information about the four update channels that are available for Microsoft Edge.

 ### Stable Channel